ibrahim-s/linkLibrary/readme.md

 Now while browsing the net, if you like to add a page to any library in Link library addon you can do that.
 From any place on the page you like, press the gesture or shortcut for this feature, a window will open saying "Add link and title of web page to library", In it a button saying "Choose library:", press the button, and from the popup menu displayed choose the library you like and press enter.

 That's it , the link or url of the web page is added to library, with it's title as label, and you will hear a confirmation message telling you that. beautiful thing really.

+### Changes for 2.2.2 ###

+*	Now, it is possible to export a library with it's sublibraries as html file, and then if you wish, integrate it into firefox bookmarks.

 ### Changes for 2.2.1 ###